-Why management of conflicts of interest is important
+Why the management of conflicts of interest is important

-NHS Norfolk and Waveney CCG is responsible for commissioning healthcare services to improve the health and wellbeing of people who live here.
+NHS Norfolk and Waveney CCG are responsible for commissioning healthcare services to improve the health and wellbeing of people who live here.
 It decides which services are most need and pays local hospitals and other healthcare providers to provide these services.
-Effective handling of conflicts of interest is therefore crucial to give confidence that commissioning decisions are robust, fair and transparent and offer value for money.
+Effective handling of conflicts of interest is therefore crucial to give confidence that commissioning decisions are robust, fair, and transparent and offer value for money.

 How NHS Norfolk and Waveney CCG manages conflicts of interest

 The CCG takes its responsibility to manage conflicts of interest seriously and has a Standards of Business Conduct Policy.
 This policy sets out how the CCG Governing Body members, officers, staff, members, and clinical leads should behave in their role.
 It also sets out the steps and measures that the CCG takes to manage conflicts of interest.